Find the Best Tankless Water Heater Repair Services Near You

 How do I light the pilot light on my tankless water heater?

 Most modern tankless water heaters have electronic ignition and do not have a pilot light.
 However, if you have an older model with a pilot light, the process for lighting it will be outlined in the owner's manual.
-Follow all safety precautions when dealing with gas appliances.
+Generally, the process involves opening the gas valve, pressing a pilot button, and holding a flame to the pilot opening.
 If you're unsure or uncomfortable performing this task, contact a qualified technician.

 What is a heat exchanger in a tankless water heater, and why is it important?

-The heat exchanger is a vital component of a tankless water heater.
+The heat exchanger is a key part of a tankless water heater.
 It's responsible for transferring heat from the gas burner or electric heating element to the water flowing through the unit. .
-It's designed to be durable, but it can develop leaks or become clogged with mineral deposits over time.
-A malfunctioning or damaged heat exchanger can significantly impact your unit's performance and lifespan and may require replacement.
+The heat exchanger is typically made of copper or stainless steel and is designed for efficient heat transfer and durability..
+Proper maintenance, including flushing, can help extend its lifespan.

 How do I know if my tankless water heater is gas or electric?